microsoft/Web-Dev-For-Beginners/8-react/2-components-props-state/README.md

 export default Hero;
 ```

 The `hero` prop variable is being passed down from our outer most parent component which is our `App.js` in this case.
 The `hero` variable is an arbitrary data value that we haven't defined yet.
+To pass in the prop, we include `hero` inside of the parentheses where our `Hero` function is defined.
+The wrapping of curly braces is destructuring our `hero` from props, otherwise we'll need to write access props doing this: `props.hero.name`.
 But what is happening here is that `hero` is a variable or 'placeholder' that when accessed at `hero.name` will render and evaluate to whatever you've set the the property name value to e.g a string containing your name.

 Let's now have a look at our `App.js` with some markup edits and adding of a data layer: